-clue to the secret of intuition is provided from the 2004 Nobel Prize
+This clue to the secret of intuition originates from India.
+The lead to the discovery follows from the 2004 Nobel Prize

-winning discovery of how you recognize the smell of an orange.
+winning paper of how you recognize the smell of an orange.
 Your

 smell system locates the coded pattern of that smell from your